trainingl/AFDGCN/README.md

 # AFDGCN
-Code of “Dynamic Graph Convolutional Network with Attention Fusion for Traffic Flow Prediction (Accepted by 2023 ECAI)”.
+Code of “Dynamic Graph Convolutional Network with Attention Fusion for Traffic Flow Prediction (accepted by 2023 ECAI)”.